-Thesis title: 'Minimizing' Marin Mersenne: Music, Erudition, and the Order of Minims in Seventeenth-Century France
+Thesis title: “Minimizing" Mersenne: Music, Erudition, and Intellectual Community in the French Order of Minims (1611-1648)

 I completed my BA at Georgetown University in Washington, D.C., double majoring in music and history.
 Following this I lived in Austria for two years, first as as a scholar at the Universität Salzburg under a Fulbright Fellowship and then as a teaching assistant at the Pädagogische Hochschule in Vienna through the United States Teaching Assistantship Program.
 I completed an MSt in Early Modern History at Lincoln College, Oxford, before starting my PhD in History at the University of Edinburgh.
 I am generously funded by the Edinburgh Global Research Scholarship and the HCA School Doctoral Scholarship.